 This New Braunfels tubing guide may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 Where to go tubing in New Braunfels

-There are many places to go river tubing in Texas, but we chose New Braunfels because, as I mentioned earlier, it has TWO rivers!
-It’s also a lovely little town with plenty of other things to do when you’re not having fun in the water.
+There are many places to go river tubing in Texas, but we love New Braunfels because, as I mentioned earlier, it has TWO rivers!
+It’s also a lovely little town and there are plenty of other things to do in New Braunfels when you’re not having fun in the water.

-New Braunfels is a town of 74,000 people located in the gorgeous Texas Hill Country.
+New Braunfels is a town of around 80,000 people located in the gorgeous Texas Hill Country.
 It’s about 4 hours’ drive from Dallas and only 50 minutes from Austin.

 There are two rivers in New Braunfels: the Comal and the Guadalupe.
 Both are spring-fed, so they are deliciously cool on a hot summer day.
 You can float on tubes down either river.

 The Comal River winds through New Braunfels and around Schlitterbahn waterpark.
 Locals bill it as the “longest shortest river in the world” because it’s the shortest river in the country.
 It’s only 2.5 miles (4kms) long and floating down here will take you 2-3 hours.
 The best part about Comal River tubing is the fun chutes that divert around the dams – they’re like mini waterslides!
 The Comal River is super easy to get to, and there are a couple of bars and restaurants on the river bank that you can stop at along the way.

 The Guadalupe River is known as the party river – here you’ll find college students and people looking for a good time.
 Trip lengths vary from 2 hours to 5-6 hours for the longest route.
 There are some rapids along the river to keep the excitement levels up.

 We prefer to float the Comal River because the chutes are so fun.